Goal setting is generally accepted as good practice in sport.

 Goal setting is also accepted as good practice in business too – especially in sales.

-So what’s your accountancy firm’s lead generation goal for 2014?
-How many prospects do you want to meet with in 2014?
+So, what is your accountancy firm’s lead generation goal for 2017?
+How many prospects do you want to meet with in 2017?
 What about your lead conversion goal?

 And are you on target for quarter 1 (January to March)?